gravitational/teleport/rfd/0191-workload-id-config-ux.md

 Documentation will be generated with an exhaustive list of available attributes and example values.

+The audit log entry for the issuance of a WorkloadIdentity will include the full attribute set that was used during rule and template evaluation.
+This will not only serve as a tool for compliance and auditing, but, will also provide the necessary information to debug issues with the configuration of templates and rules.

 ### `tbot` Configuration

-In addition to this resource effectively configuring the Teleport control plane's authorization rules as to who and what workload identity credentials can be issued, the WorkloadIdentity resource will also serve as a form of remote configuration for the `tbot` workload identity agent - removing the need for explicit configuration of workload identity credentials at the edge.
+In addition to this resource configuring the Teleport control plane's authorization rules as to who and what workload identity credentials can be issued, the WorkloadIdentity resource will also serve as a form of remote configuration for the `tbot` workload identity agent - removing the need for explicit configuration of workload identity credentials at the edge.